 Supplies I used:

-1 x 2 lumber cut to fit – for support board and window screen frame
+1 x 2 lumber cut to fit – for side-support board and custom shape window screen frame

 Kreg Jig (I have the K4 model)

-1. Create a support board by cutting a 1″ x 2″ to the desired length. (to at least the height of your screen frame).
+1. Create a support board by cutting a 1″ x 2″ to the height measurements of your window frame size. (to at least the height of your screen frame).